jingye-xu/jy-personal-notes/Linux/samba.md

 ## 3. Configure samba server
 Goals:
     1. Samba server cannot allow guest access.
-    2. Create a folder named "haredFolder".
+    2. Create a folder named "sharedFolder".
     3. Users under group "smbedit" have whole control on the folder.
     4. Users under group "smbview" can only read the contents.